aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 ### Cloud model access

+Local-only had been the constraint from day one, but testing against the RAG and write-path changes made its cost obvious: small local models produced unreliable answers, and the larger local models capable enough to compete with cloud models were too slow for practical iteration.
+So for evaluation and development speed, cloud access became necessary, while keeping the local path fully intact as the default.

 Towards the end of these two weeks, OpenRouter support landed as a first-class provider, sitting alongside Ollama, OpenAI, and Anthropic in the model factory.
-One API key gives access to a wide range of models without managing separate credentials, which makes it much easier to test the agent against capable cloud models rather than being limited to what runs locally.
-We found the difference to be substantial: small local models give poor answers, large local models are slow to respond.
-In contrast, a capable cloud model is both accurate and fast.

 ### Where things stand